PyEGo/PyEGo/README.md

 $ cp GithubProjects /YOUR/GITHUB/DATASET/ROOT/OF/PIPREQS/PYTHON38
 $ cp GithubProjects /YOUR/GITHUB/DATASET/ROOT/OF/PIPREQS/PYTHON39
 ```
 We need 3 copies of the dataset for our experiments.
-It's OK to use only one copy, but results would be over writen.
+It's OK to use only one copy, but results would be overwriten.
 #### Run PyEGo on Github dataset
-* Edit experiment/exp_config github dataset root
+* Edit **experiment/exp_config.py** github dataset root
 ```python
 EGO_GITHUB_ROOT = "/YOUR/GITHUB/DATASET/ROOT/OF/EGO"
 ```